alloverse/docs/architecture/README.md

 ### Visor

 I'd love to support different visors: VR, AR desktop 3D and touch.
-For now, the focus is on the VR visor in Unity.
+For now, the focus is on the VR visor in Lovr.

 `alloplace://(enet endpoint)...` URLs can be opened to make a visor open a place ([when that's implemented](https://github.com/alloverse/allovisor/issues/1)).

-When webrtc is implemented, that enet endpoint should be replaced with a https endpoint that takes a `POST` of the SDP for an `OFFER`, and responds with the `ANSWER`.

 A visor should provide some sort of client identity.
 The idea for now is for each client to provide a public certificate with a name bound to it, so you can at least know when the same client appears again.
 Would love an architecture idea for a distributed identity plan (web of trust?).

+If we end up going with webrtc, the enet endpoint should be replaced with a https endpoint that takes a `POST` of the SDP for an `OFFER`, and responds with the `ANSWER`.

 ### Appliances